Zack-Dx/nodejs_production_deployment.md/README.md

-# Node.js Deployment
+# Node.js Deployment Guide

-> Steps to deploy a Node.js app to DigitalOcean using PM2, NGINX as a reverse proxy and an SSL from LetsEncrypt
+> This guide will walk you through the steps to deploy a Node.js app on DigitalOcean using PM2, NGINX as a reverse proxy, and an SSL from Let's Encrypt.

-## 1. Create Free DigitalOcean Account and get free 200$ credits from the link below
+## 1. Create a Free DigitalOcean Account and Get $200 Credit

+> To get started, create a free DigitalOcean account using the link below and get a free $200 credit:
        https://m.do.co/c/6146a51374b2

-## 2. Create and Lauch an droplet and SSH into machine
+## 2. Create and Launch a Droplet and SSH into the Machine

+> Next, create a droplet on DigitalOcean and SSH into the machine.

-## 3. Install Node and NPM
+## 3. Install Node.js and NPM

+> Install Node.js and NPM by running the following commands:

 ```
 curl -sL https://deb.nodesource.com/setup_18.x | sudo -E bash -
 sudo apt install nodejs